geotrev/undernet/undernet.wiki/branding.md

 # Branding

-Customizing Undernet's SCSS requires you to use the partial views that define all of its element and component styles.
+Customizing Undernet's SCSS requires you to use partial scss files that define all the element and component styles.

 To get a sense of what you have the easiest control over, reference the `_config.scss` file which includes core variables for just about everything, including the grid, typography/color/spacing, as well as buttons, forms, and the interactive components.

 ## NPM and Webpack

 If you use these tools, extending Undernet is fairly straight forward.
 First, import in a new global SCSS file the functions, config vars, and mixins.
-You can import this file in other stylesheets to get access to the non-selector utilities.
+You can import this file in other stylesheets to get access to the non-selector utilities while not risking duplication of utility classes, elements, and components.

 ```css
 @import "~undernet/scss/helpers/functions";